Dubrovnik – The Pearl of the Adriatic

 Dubrovnik is a great starting off point for excursions around that part of Croatia.

-Consider a trip to an entirely different country, Bosnia Hertzegovina, as well as to the adjacent islands of Korcula and MIjet, which even boasts a national park!
+Consider a trip to an entirely different country, Bosnia Herzegovina, as well as to the adjacent islands of Korcula and Mljet, which even boasts a national park!

 If you are feeling fancy, then Restaurant Dubrovnik and Nautika Restaurant will be your first port of calls.